In the Blog

-An Open Letter to Ron Bruinooge, Conservative MP for the Manitoba riding of Winnipeg South
+An Open Letter to Ron Bruinooge, Chair of the Pro-Life Caucus

 We write to you as two young Aboriginal women who are unafraid to speak up, with concern in regards to the anti-choice statements you made in December 2008 about your recent election as the new chair of the Parliamentary Pro-Life Caucus.